vmware-nsx/eval-docs-ids-ips/3.1/docs/1-Requirements.md

 * Orange: NSX Overlay Internal Segment and vulnerable App-VMs connected to it.
 Segment created and VMs deployed by PowerCLI Script.

 ### Physical Lab Requirements
-Here are the requirements for NSX-T Distributed IDS/IPS Proof of Value.
+Here are the requirements for NSX-T Distributed IDS/IPS Evaluation

 #### vCenter
 * vCenter Server running at least vSphere 6.7 or later